AAK-sys/JobHunters/README.md

 -   Admin
     -   Can do what users do
     -   Can see all users of the application
-    -   Can add, edit, and delete resume templates (Stretch)
+    -   Can add, edit, and delete resume templates (Stretch Goal)
-    -   Can disable, add, and delete user (Stretch)
+    -   Can disable a user access

 ### User Stories/Scenarios